Cuando quiero llorar no lloro (TV series): Plot

 In 1983, when the three Victorinos become of age, the fatal encounter occurs.
-Victorino Umana, accompanied by 'Juancho' and Schumacher, head to Korean Bank to negotiate with the manager a loan to cover the loss he suffered in a Mexican drug shipment.
+Victorino Umaña, accompanied by 'Juancho' and Schumacher, head to Korean Bank to negotiate with the manager a loan to cover the loss he suffered in a Mexican drug shipment.
 Coincidentally Victorino Perdomo arrives at the bank accompanied by his guerrilla comrades to rob the bank, while also Victorino Moya appears with the task of killing Schumacher.
 Once in the bank there is a shootout between the guerrillas and the guards of the bank, in which Victorino Perdomo, Schumacher and 'Juancho' and other bank customers die.
 Victorino Moya is mortally wounded and flees the scene but bleeds to death shortly before arriving home.
 Victorino Umana remains unharmed and is interrogated by the police, when he denies that Schumacher had met his now dead namesake (whom he knew and had tried to meet).
-When Victorino Umana returns home. he tells Ana Maria that 'Juancho' died in the shootout and implores her in tears to flee since they are bankrupt and deeply indebted.
+When Victorino Umaña returns home.
+He tells Ana Maria that 'Juancho' died in the shootout and implores her in tears to flee since they are bankrupt and deeply indebted.
 She is furious and tells him that she loved 'Juancho', admitting that she had been unfaithful to her husband with him.
 She goes on saying that she has never loved him either, and they were together only because their families almost forced them to since they were kids, but his sole presence was causing her disgust.
 Eventually she leaves.
 Victorino bursts into tears and, disillusioned, takes a Walther PPK that Schumacher had given her and commits suicide by shooting himself in the mouth, in the precise moment when Ana Maria returns apparently regretting what she has said, but too late to prevent the tragedy.

 The funerals of the three Victorinos take place in the Central Cemetery of Bogotá, without any of the families of the deceased aware of what has happened to the others.
-Victorino Umana is buried in a luxurious mausoleum.
+Victorino Umaña is buried in a luxurious mausoleum.
 Victorino Perdomo is buried in a vault with several hooded guerrillas shooting in salute.
 Victorino Moya is buried in the poorest section of the cemetery.
 At the end, the three mothers bump into one another at the entrance of the cemetery.